 Managing your mental health

 Being ill for a long time can be very distressing, and many people find that this experience has an impact on their mental health and wellbeing.
+In this section, we explain how Long COVID can affect your mental health, as well as your physical health.

 How can Long COVID affect my mental health?